Jewish Wedding Traditions: the Chuppah

 Outdoor Jewish wedding in Venice

-Outdoor ceremony in the gardens of Hotel Cipriani: this gorgeous chuppah was decorated with hundreds of white roses and pale pink peonies.
+An outdoor ceremony in the gardens of Hotel Cipriani in Venice: this gorgeous chuppah was decorated with hundreds of white roses and pale pink peonies.

 Castle Wedding in Tuscany

 This breathtaking chuppah was completely covered with white roses and greenery.
-Other photos of this amazing event can be seen in this post.
+Other photos of this amazing event at Castello di Vincigliata near Florence can be seen in this post.

 Outdoor Jewish Wedding on the Amalfi Coast